 When a business doesn't have the inventory the customer wants, it will lose a sale.
 Either the consumer is immediately disappointed or incorrect records causes sales teams to process orders warehouses can't fill and the company has to make contact to deliver bad news.
 Inbound Logistics said another problem with phantom inventory is it creates inaccurate sales projections.
 If a warehouse balance sheet shows tons of products that aren't there, managers may wrongly assume consumers aren't interested in the merchandise and will halt ordering or production.

 Companies need data collection solutions that offer real-time inventory levels and consistent oversight procedures.
 Many businesses turn to automated options to streamline communications, speed-up reporting and eliminate mistakes.

 Providing warehouse workers with mobile devices allows them to report inventory movement as soon as it occurs.
-The RFgen white paper "8 Signs you Need an Automated Data Collection Solution" said mobile devices provide every member of the company with the ability to oversee customer needs and business activities.
-Constant visibility ensure everything proceeds according to government regulations and business best practices.
+Mobile devices provide every member of the company with the ability to oversee customer needs and business activities.
+Constant visibility ensures everything proceeds according to government regulations and business best practices.
 It is much harder for phantoms to hide from employees armed with mobile data collection devices.